rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 If our site uses HSTS, the browser would connect over HTTPS automatically, without needing a redirect, so apart from gaining in security, we also gain in performance because we don’t need to make server redirections.
-HSTS headers like any other data that handles time records are vulnerable to NTM attacks (tampering attack that modifies the machine's clock to trick the  browser).
+HSTS headers, like any other data that handles time records are vulnerable to NTM attacks (tampering attack that modifies the machine's clock to trick the  browser).
 HSTS and CSP headers provide the user with a good level of security by minimizing some